 The business purpose behind a Cooperative is the social or economic well-being of its members, who are not personally liable for the company’s debts or obligations.
 The minimum number of members required to found a Cooperative is 3, with no prerequisite for minimum start-up capital.

 A branch in the Czech Republic can be set up by a foreign company looking to open a permanent establishment in the country.
 Since a branch office is not considered a legal entity separate from its parent company, the latter is liable for its activities and obligations.

 A Representative Office is allowed only to conduct market research or promote the business of its parent company.
 It is not authorized to conduct business or sign contracts.
 In Czech Republic, a representative is treated the same as a branch office; so the tax filing norms for the former are the same.

 Doing business in Czech Republic has the following advantages:

-Business Setup Worldwide is a platform to help you set up your business in Czech Republic.
-Right from incorporation, registration and licensing to establishing your office space, we facilitate the formation of your company through counselling and incubation.
+Business Setup Worldwide is a platform to help you set up your business in the Czech Republic.
+From incorporation, registration, and licensing to establishing your office space, we facilitate the formation of your company through counseling and incubation.

 Goal-oriented service, wide reach in terms of company setup experience & industry domain, adaptability to the changing global market trends, and the ability to come up with innovative business strategies and provide requisite support in implementing such strategies distinguish Business Setup Worldwide, providing your business the edge it requires for consistent growth.